 From the range of award winning baby monitors, Uniden is pleased to introduce the latest in Wireless Video Monitoring Systems.
 This system has a large 4.3″ colour screen designed to monitor the safety of your sleeping baby or kids playing with an exceptionally user-friendly, high quality digital encrypted monitoring system.
 This Baby Watch even lets you view your child on a smart phone from anywhere in the world∧.

 Infant Optics DXR-8 Video Baby Monitor with Interchangeable Optical Lens

 The Infant Optics DXR-8 Video Monitor is the first baby monitor with interchangeable lens technology.
 Three separate lens types normal, wide angle (sold separately) and zoom allow you to choose the most suitable focal length and viewing angle for the specific environment, just like a professional camera system.

-These encode the signal as it travels between the monitor and the receiver, making it nearly impossible for recognizable sounds to be heard by others.
-To find one, look for the word "digital" on the packaging.
+These encrypt the signal as it travels from the monitor to the receiver, making it practically difficult for anybody else to hear any discernible sounds.
+To locate one, just search for the word "digital" on the product's label.

 Wireless Network Monitors